Dhar: Bhoj Shala

 Except for the Mihrab and Minbar, which were purpose-built for the monument, the hypostyle hall immediately next the tomb of Kamāl Maula is made of recycled temple columns and other architectural parts.
 It is similar to the Lāṭ Masjid, but was built earlier, as an inscription from 1392 described records of repairs by Dilāwar Khān.
 In 1903, Sanskrit and Prakrit inscriptions from the time of Arjunavarman (circa 1210–15) were found in the walls of the building by K. K. Lele, Superintendent of Education in the Princely State of Dhar.
 The engraved inscriptions are displayed inside the entrance.
 One text includes parts of a drama called Vijayaśrīnāṭikā composed by Madana, the king's preceptor, who bore the epithet Bālasarasvatī.
-Other tablets noted by Lele include a slab inscribed in Prakrit with two versions of the Kūrmaśataka – verses in praise of the Ādī Kūrma—the primordial or foundational tortoise in Hindu mythology—and two serpentine inscriptions containing the phonology and grammatical rules of the Sanskrit language.
-These finds, particularly the grammatical inscriptions, prompted Lele to name the building Bhoj Shala, or 'Hall of Bhoja', in reference to King Bhoja (circa 1000–55), the author of several works on poetics, grammar and aesthetics, most notably the Śṛṅgāra Prakāśa.
-In 1908, C. E. Luard did not follow Lele in using the term Bhoj Shala but mentions traditions describing the building as 'Raja Bhoja's school'.
+Other tablets noted by Lele include a slab inscribed in Prakrit with two versions of the Kūrmaśataka – verses in praise of the Ādī Kūrma, the primordial or foundational tortoise in Hindu tradition.
+The inscription contains a colophon ascribing it to king Bhoja.
+These finds prompted Lele to name the building Bhoj Shala, or 'Hall of Bhoja', in reference to King Bhoja (circa 1000–55), the author of several works on poetics, grammar and aesthetics, most notably the Śṛṅgāra Prakāśa.
+C. E. Luard, writing in 1908, does not use the term Bhoj Shala but mentions traditions describing the building as 'Raja Bhoja's school'.